jacobemcken/jacobemcken.github.io/README.md

 When "serving" Jekyll will automatically watch for file changes and rebuild.

     docker run -v $PWD:/srv/jekyll -v $PWD/vendor/bundle:/usr/local/bundle -p 4000:4000 jekyll/jekyll:3 jekyll serve -I

+## Address security issues

+Update the `Gemfile` with the newest version og `github-pages` from https://rubygems.org/gems/github-pages

+Start the Docker container with the command from above, and run the following inside:

+    bundler update